 J.B.S.
 Haldane once remarked that if there is a creator, they must have an inordinate fondness for beetles.
-Hundreds of thousands of beetle species have been named; by contrast, only about 60,000 species of vertebrates have been described.
+Hundreds of thousands of beetle species have been named; by contrast, there are only about 60,000 described species of vertebrates*.
 Naturally, the sheer number and diversity of beetles out there is of great interest to biologists.
-Continue reading “Beetles in color!”

 Evolution.
 We’re all pretty familiar with it.
 Even so, when we boil down to specifics, things can get hairy.
 Part of that might be because when talking about evolution, words we know well in English actually mean something else in… Biologish.
 Yeah, let’s go with that.